 - Daraa Bar Association

 - The Syrian Aid Authority and Transnational Justice (SATJ)

 - Local Administration Councils Unit (LACU)

 - Establish a Defender Resource Centre in NW Syria

 - Expand to other parts of Syria where legal services are most needed

 - Continue to raise legal rights awareness

 Despite having domestic laws and being a signatory to several international treaties that protect the rights of all individuals, the situation in Syria remains volatile and unpredictable.
 Traditionally, legal aid in Syria is only available for the defendant in the criminal court for merely one court session and the Syrian law does not grant citizens the right to a defender at the police station.
 Legal practitioners that IBJ had interviewed identified this as one of the major issues impeding the rule of law and paving the way for human rights violations and abuse.
 IBJ is the only organization in the entirety of Syria that provides pro-bono legal aid to Syrians quite early in the process i.e. at the police stations.
-Despite the strong efforts of committed pro-bono lawyers throughout the country, they are a vast need of financial and legal resources to ensure sustained legal counsel, and Syria is in dire need of skilled lawyers trained on the protection of human rights.
+Despite the strong efforts of committed pro-bono lawyers throughout the country, they are in vast need of financial and legal resources to ensure sustained legal counsel, and Syria is in dire need of skilled lawyers trained on the protection of human rights.